Neurobehavioral & Cognitive Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Women with epilepsy in childbearing age should be properly counseled for safe pregnancy planning (including optimization of treatment choices aiming at seizure freedom prior to pregnancy), be informed about anatomical, behavioral, and cognitive teratogenicity of antiseizure medications, and be reminded of the importance of preconception folic acid supplementation.
-During pregnancy, there should be active and early monitoring of antiseizure medication dose adjustments due to changes in bioavailability and impact of hormonal changes to avoid an outbreak of seizures.
-In this article, the author summarizes new pregnancy outcome information from the newest antiseizure medications as well as neurodevelopment disorders in children born from women with epilepsy.
+Women with epilepsy of childbearing age should be properly counseled for safe pregnancy planning (including optimization of treatment choices aiming at seizure freedom prior to pregnancy), be informed about anatomical, behavioral, and cognitive teratogenicity of antiseizure medications, and be reminded of the importance of preconception folic acid supplementation.
+During pregnancy, there should be active and early monitoring of the need for antiseizure medication dose adjustments due to changes in bioavailability and impact of hormonal changes to avoid an outbreak of seizures.
+In this article, the author highlights updated information on the teratogenicity profile and neurodevelopmental disorders associated with different antiseizure medication monotherapies.

 • The cornerstone for care of women with epilepsy who wish to become pregnant is preconception management, including folic acid supplementation, which can reduce risks of anatomical and neurodevelopmental (behavioral or cognitive) teratogenicity. | |